 Are Dental Sealants Useful for Adults?

 Yes.
 Although used less commonly for adults, they are sometimes placed in adults who are at risk for decay.
 That’s only if deep grooves and fissures do not contain fillings.
+Most insurance companies will not allow coverage for sealants above the age of 14.

 Who Should Get Sealants?